Esri/building-viewer/README.md

     ];
     ```

-4. Recompile the code and reload the website.
+5. Recompile the code and reload the website.

-Checkout the documentation in the `docs` folder.
+Checkout the documentation in the `docs` folder, and in particular the [quick start guide](./docs/Quickstart.md).

 ## Requirements